Classes & Retreats

 Read More

 The meditations will be on Zoom.
-You can sign up to receive the link with a donation of any size.
-Contact Laura for more information.
-Dates for 2023: June 2, July 7, August 4, September 1, October 6, November 3, and December 1.
+You can sign up to receive the link by contacting Laura for more information.

 Location